Meditation

 I have “translated” these techniques into the space of yoga, under the heading of “Kanda meditation”.
 The kanda is the deepest reservoir of life energy in our body – on a deeper level than the chakras.

-Effects of meditation
+Effects of regular Meditation

 Recommended Reading: